Where is hbar Hiding in Entropic Gravity?: Entropic Derivation of Newton's Gravity

 Keeping the leading order in $G m R/c^2$ and $G M R/c^2$, we find

-While to the leading order the surface area $A$ is equal to $4 \pi R^2$, the leading behavior of the surface area variation induced by an infinitesimal displacement of the test particle at $r_0$ is instead contributed by the $8\pi G m R^2/ c^2r_0$ term.
+We see that while to the leading order the surface area $A$ is equal to $4 \pi R^2$, its correction induced by the presence of the test particle at $r_0$ is contributed by the $8\pi G m R^2/ c^2r_0$ term.
 (Here we assume that the test particle is outside the sphere.)
-Now we would like to see how this infinitesimal displacement of the test particle $m$ affects the surface area of the sphere due to the spacetime warpage.
+Now we like to see how an infinitesimal displacement of the test particle $m$ would further affect the surface area of the sphere.
 When the test particle makes a small displacement $\Delta r_0$ away from the sphere, the area will change by an amount